cadet/CADET-RDM/docs/source/user_guide/jupyter-interface.md

 )
 ```

+This will:

+* re-run the notebook from the beginning
+* commit all generated results to a new output branch
-This will re-run the `.ipynb` file from the start, save a html version of the completed notebook into the output repo
-and commit all changes to the output repo.
+* save a html and ipynb version of the current notebook inside the output branch.
+The parameter `conversion_formats` can be used to specify the desired output format of the notebook.
+It defaults to `["html", "ipynb"]`.

-## Committing changes to your code
+### Committing code changes

-You can commit all current changes to your code directly from Jupyter by running
+Code changes can be committed directly from within Jupyter:

 ```python
 from cadetrdm.repositories import JupyterInterfaceRepo

 repo = JupyterInterfaceRepo()
 repo.commit("Commit message")
 ```

 ## Other workflows

+All other workflows, including:

+* reusing results from earlier runs
+* importing results from other repositories
+* configuring remotes
+* pushing results
+* cloning repositories

-All other workflows function identically as described in the {ref}`python_interface` section.
+behave identically to the Python interface and are described in the {ref}`python_interface` section.